Emergency Dentist Los Angeles, CA

 How soon can most offices see me?

-Critical cases: usually within 1–2 hours.
-Others: same day or next morning.
+Critical cases often get prioritized within 1–2 hours.
+Other cases are commonly same day or next morning.

 Do they see children?